 You may find many files that are unfamiliar to you, and you should not delete files that you don't know about.
 Otherwise, you could mistakenly delete important system files.
 If you are not sure, you can also use a Mac cleaner to help you.

 3. Remove Large & Old Files from Other Storage space

 Apart from cache files and system files, the size of files downloaded from the Internet can pile up to a surprising amount, especially the installation files that you forget to remove after installing a program.
 The overall size becomes even more astonishing after you take images, e-books, and other casually downloaded files into account.

 To find and remove large and old files from Other Storage space manually, check the steps below:

-If you have extensions and plugins that you no longer need, it is a good idea to remove them to free up Other storage.
-Here is how to remove extensions from Safari, Google Chrome, Firefox.
+If you have extensions and plugins that you no longer need, it is a good idea to remove them to free up the other storage.
+You may find some of the plugins at

 Safari: Click Preferences > Extension.
 Select the extension you want to delete and click "Uninstall" to remove.

 Google Chrome: Click the three-dot icon > More tools > Extensions and remove the extension you don't need.

 Mozilla Firefox: Click on the burger menu, then click Add-ons, and remove the extensions and plugins.